linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 5 - Security Analysis/Chapter 18 - Equity Valuation Models.md

 # Convergence of Price to Intrinsic Value

-Suppose that the current market price of ABC stock from Example 18.1 is only  $48 per share and, therefore, that the stock is undervalued by$ 2 per share.
+Suppose that the current market price of ABC stock from Example 18.1 is only  \$48 per share and, therefore, that the stock is undervalued by\$ 2 per share.
 In this case, the expected rate of price appreciation depends on an additional assumption about whether the discrepancy between the intrinsic value and the market price will disappear, and if so, when.

 One fairly common assumption is that the discrepancy will never disappear and that the market price will trend upward at rate  $g$  forever.
 This implies that the discrepancy between intrinsic value and market price also will grow at the same rate.
 In our example: